 Showing up late, dressed poorly, or unprofessionally is an indicator that the agent doesn’t have their ducks in a row.
 If you own a $150,000 house you will be paying your agent $9,000 at a 6% commission.
-Do you think this is enough incentive for an agent to show up on time, dressed professionally, and not wearing shorts and flip-flops?
+Do you think this is enough incentive for an agent to show up on time, dressed professionally, and not wear shorts and flip-flops?
 You should expect them to be prepared with data on the sales of comparable properties in your area.
 This information should be readily available and presented in a neat and organized manner.

 #2.
 Full Timers Only

-Would you hire a dentist who only practiced his profession part time?
+Would you hire a dentist who only practiced his profession part-time?
 Your home is your single largest investment and should not be trifled with.
-Do business with someone who does real estate full time.
-I have a great agent that I refer all my business to and they do real estate full time.
-Practicing different facets of the real estate business is fine but it must be full time real estate.
+Do business with someone who does real estate full-time.
+I have a great agent to that I refer all my business and they do real estate full-time.
+Practicing different facets of the real estate business is fine but it must be full-time real estate.